-The Institute lies in the heart of Algiers centre.
-It is near a metro station, it stands conveniently in one of the alleyways that lead off Didouche Mourad, Algiers’ Oxford Street.
+The Institute lies in the heart of Algiers Centre.
+It is near a metro station, it stands conveniently in one of the alleyways that lead off Didouche Mourad, Algiers’ answer to Oxford Street.
 It is painted a solemn powder blue and the words British Institute for English are engraved on a small gold plaque by the entry.
-You can also reach it by walking through the side-street branching out from Clausel market, past the post office, past the Cervantes Spanish Institute, past the shoe repairman who sits perched on a stool filing away at women’s high heels, past the giant bins that feed off the remains of the fruit market stalls, round the pile of unused plaster and cement and broken beams left behind after a renovation project, past the living pile of cardboard, covers and sleeping homeless man lying between the cafe and the bakery.
+You can also reach it by walking through the side-street branching out from Clausel market, past the post office, past the Cervantes Spanish Institute, past the shoe repairman who sits perched on a stool filing away at women’s high heels, past the giant bins that feed off the remains of the fruit market stalls, around the pile of unused plaster and cement and broken beams left behind after a renovation project, past the living pile of cardboard, covers and sleeping homeless man lying between the cafe and the bakery.
 You have to step off the pavement in the summer to avoid the drip, drip, drip of air conditioners, and you have to be thin and flexible to pass between the parked cars, wedged so close together as to resemble train compartments, an ensemble.
 You can’t dawdle if you step off onto the street, because a car will come up behind you and the driver will point emphatically at the pavement and call you a donkey.

-To get to the bus station after work, I walk towards Hassiba Ben Bouali street.
+To get to the bus station after work, I walk towards Hassiba Benbouali street.
 The street lies parallel to Didouche but is lower, so there are several old staircases, and one steep road for the brave that link the two main avenues.
 The stairs I descend have been under repair for three weeks, though the randomness and futility of the endeavour reminds me of Conrad’s Heart of Darkness, where the boom of explosives rings in Marlow’s ears as holes are blown into the ground, for no reason.
 In the book some scrawny natives sometimes step away from the destruction sites to die quietly among the trees, trying to hold their bodies together.
 There is nothing so dramatic here, but the emptiness, the lack of purpose, pervades, prevails over everything.
 The stairs lie broken, the layer of cement having been drilled away leaving the ground underneath uneven and exposed.
 In the mid-morning or early afternoon, the workers are hard at it with power drills and shovels, their faces masked against the dust, their clothes sticking to them with sweat, their hair unnaturally grey.
 And somehow, the stairs look exactly the same, broken, ruffled, but strangely unaltered.
 They are flanked on the right by a block of flats, but at the bottom to the right is a fast food shop, and the window of the basement kitchen opens onto the stairs.
 When you get to the last steps you are hit by a whoosh of warm air and the thick smell of frying

 Then you turn right and walk down Hassiba, or you can cross the road, depending on which side the shade lies.
-You have to cross in the end anyway because the footbridge that leads to the bus station is on the left.
-You have to walk past the clothes and shoe shops, past the friendly-desperate restaurant staff who stand at the door and politely ask if you want to come in for a bite, remind you that it is air-conditioned and family friendly.
-You have to squeeze past the crowds, breeze past the perfume guys who hold little bottles out for you to sniff, try to rub some on your hands.
-You have to skirt the trees that line the avenue, and swat at the clouds of tiny flies that hover in slow, mystical circles around them, almost as if they were in orbit.
+You have to cross in the end anyway because the footbridge that leads to the 2 Mai bus station is on the left.
+You have to walk past the clothes and shoe shops, past the friendly-desperate restaurant staff who stand at the door and politely ask if you want to come in for a bite, remind you that it is air-conditioned-and family-friendly-we’ll-take-care-of-you-please-come-in.
+You have to squeeze through the crowds, breeze past the perfume guys who hold little bottles out for you to sniff, try to rub some on your hands.
+You have to skirt the trees that line the avenue and swat at the clouds of tiny flies that hover in slow, mystical circles around them, almost as if they were in orbit.
 A swarm of them has broken away from the rest and now twirls leisurely in the room where I teach my Saturday class at the Institute.
 They float in the exact centre of the room, high enough to be out of your immediate line of vision when you walk in, quiet enough to go unnoticed altogether after the initial surprise.
 They have made that room a home; I have tried to open both windows, close the door and gently shoo them out, but they are no longer interested in the tree.
 Or maybe they won’t be accepted if they go back, maybe the others have multiplies and there’s no more room for repentant exiles.
 Maybe they want to learn English.

 To get to the bridge you have to walk past the food shops and past the hawkers, their tables overflowing with chocolates, biscuits and cake bars from Turkey, cheeses from unknown lands.
 Occasionally there is a celebrity appearance from Milka, Kinder, Mars and Snickers, their time in the limelight finished, their expiry date approaching, their fate, like many washed-up stars, is to appeal to a public that was once beneath them, to die without dignity.